Internal quality assurance

 Teaching surveys

-The School surveys students about their teaching in the Michaelmas and Lent Terms.
-The questions ask students about their class/seminar teaching, about their lectures, and about their courses as a whole.
+The School surveys students about their teaching in the Autumn and Winter Terms.
+The questions ask students about their teaching experiences, and about their courses as a whole.
 Students are also invited to provide overall comments on the positive and negative aspects of the teaching they are receiving.

 Please visit the Surveys page for more information.